-- a) The Parties will consult each other about, and consider and reasonably address in their decision-making, concerns related to Developments and Activities that might affect the Ecological Integrity of the Aquatic Ecosystem of the other Party. - b) The Parties commit that this consultation will be an ongoing and collaborative process at the Bilateral Management Committee, initiated by either Party. - c) If and when a Development or Activity triggers a legislated public environmental review process, the Parties agree that formal consultation will occur through that process.
+- a) The Parties will consult each other about, and consider and reasonably address in their decision-making, concerns related to Developments and/or Activities that might affect the Ecological Integrity of the Aquatic Ecosystem of the other Party. - b) The Parties commit that this consultation will be an ongoing and collaborative process at the Bilateral Management Committee, initiated by either Party. - c) The Parties agree that if and when Developments and/or Activities trigger a legislated public environmental review process, formal consultation will occur through that process.